Interstate '76: Development

 The game is based on the engine used for Activision's MechWarrior 2: 31st Century Combat.
 Lead designer Zack Norman recounted: "The idea came from a desire to use the Mech [Warrior] II technology to the next level and make a real action-simulation hybrid - a vehicle action simulation - but also infuse it with a style and a soul that hadn't been exploited before".
 The inspiration to set the game in the 1970s came when Norman was contemplating using his bonus from MechWarrior 2 to buy a 1970s muscle car.

 The developers eschewed the convention of using more detailed models for cutscenes, preferring that the game remain stylistically consistent across the interactive and non-interactive portions.
 Considerable modification of the MechWarrior 2 engine was needed, as director Sean Vesce explained: "If you look at the Mech II engine, it had a long and difficult history, developed by a large team of programmers over the course of two or three years under the direction of several producers, with a lot of trials and tribulations before it went out the door.
 As you can imagine, the technology was held together with super glue and bubble gum.
 So when we got our hands on it, we really had to gut a lot of the systems".

 For the game's soundtrack, a session band was formed under the name Bullmark.
-It consisted of various musicians, all from well-known acts, such as Arion Salazar from Third Eye Blind on bass, Brain from Primus on drums, Tom Coster from Santana on keyboards, David Shul from Spearhead on guitars, Les Harris from The Ritz on horns, Jon Bendich from Starpoint on percussion, and was produced by Jason Slater and engineered by Eric Valentine.
+It consisted of various musicians, all from well-known acts, such as Arion Salazar from Third Eye Blind on bass, Brain from Primus on drums, Tom Coster from Santana on keyboards, David Shul from Spearhead on guitars, Les Harris from The Ritz on horns, Louis Fasman from Mark Masters' Jazz Orchestra on horns, and Jon Bendich from Starpoint on percussion.
+The music was produced by Jason Slater and engineered by Eric Valentine, both of whom created the band Snake River Conspiracy around the same time.
+Activision employee Kelly W. Rogers was credited as an executive producer as well.

 The film rights to the game were acquired in March 1998 by 20th Century Fox and Davis Entertainment, but nothing came of the project and was cancelled.